 According to the research findings, busy executives prefer to interact with salespeople using technology and virtual communications at any point across the spectrum of stages in the buying process—from identifying a need to concluding a purchase.
 Here are some of the highlights from the research, and how sales people can increase their effectiveness and technology prowess.

-go to site Complex B2B Sales Has Become A Team Selling Activity
+enter Complex B2B Sales Has Become A Team Selling Activity

 As technology continues to transform the workplace, there has been increasing attention to the changing nature of the role of the salesperson.
 There has been a shift from salespeople meeting with potential customers face-to-face and traveling in the field (outside sales) to salespeople working from a home office and communicating with potential customers through technology (inside sales).